prenda-school/design-system/CONTRIBUTING.md

 ## Design-to-Development Pipeline

 Prenda Spark represents a collaborative effort between the Design and Engineering teams at Prenda.
 Every component starts out in a Figma Design page within the Web file.
+Once a component is initially completed, it can be implemented in the Spark repository.
+Any further changes should be tracked in this repository as well.
+This requires a significant amount of coordination, but we know it is possible with everyone involved.

+### New

 1. A designer completes an initial component design.
 2. The designer files a "New Component" Issue in this repository.
 The description should: